 A dominant German show jumper who conquered the Olympics and European championships with a famously powerful and meticulous riding style.

-Alwin Schockemöhle was a pillar of German show jumping's golden era, an athlete whose name became synonymous with power and precision.
-Hailing from a family deeply embedded in the equestrian world, he and his brothers formed a formidable dynasty.
-Alwin's approach was analytical and intense; he trained his horses with a focus on sheer gymnastic ability, producing mounts like the legendary Warwick Rex and Deister who could clear massive obstacles with apparent ease.
-His career peaked in the 1970s, where he stood atop the podium at both the Olympic and European levels, often anchoring the dominant West German team.
-After retiring from competition, he seamlessly transitioned into breeding and training, influencing generations of sport horses and cementing his legacy as a complete horseman whose impact stretched far beyond the arena.
+Alwin Schockemöhle stood atop the podium at both the Olympic and European levels in the 1970s, often anchoring the dominant West German show jumping team.
+Hailing from a family deeply embedded in the equestrian world, he trained his horses with a focus on sheer gymnastic ability, producing mounts like Warwick Rex and Deister who could clear massive obstacles with apparent ease.
+After retiring from competition, he transitioned into breeding and training, influencing generations of sport horses.
+His impact stretched far beyond the arena.

 1928–1945